FreeHK-Lunity/MAL_epub/README.md

 so i made this

+oh and also i have thought of making a calibre plugin but i dont know how to do that

 ## Known issues

 - Sometimes the script will use the first author it finds, which is usually correct one but sometimes it isn't

 ## uh thanks for reading to the end i guess